untitaker/mysteryshack/README.md

 * Mysteryshack's approach to concurrency is very simplistic, but is certainly enough for smaller to medium-sized servers.

-* Mysteryshack stores OAuth tokens on the harddrive, but web admin sessions are stored inside signed cookies.
+* Web admin sessions are stored inside signed cookies.
 The key is generated at server startup.
 To log everybody out, restart the server.

+* OAuth tokens are [JWT](https://jwt.io/)s that are signed with a per-user key.
+  The server stores a list of `client_id`s the user has authorized, and checks if the token's `client_id` claim is found in that list.

 ## License